davidwenxuanzhang/Art-of-Derivation/README.md

 This project is inspired by the probability textbook [*Art of Chance*](https://dlsun.github.io/skis/) I used in the 2025 Stanford Summer Session STATS 117 course.

-I am new to GitHub and haven't yet acquired the skills to transform this page into a website as a high school student.
+I am new to GitHub and haven't yet acquired the skills to transform this page into a website.
 I wish to learn more, and if you have any suggestions, please contact my personal email [davidwenxuanzhang@gmail.com](mailto:davidwenxuanzhang@gmail.com)

 Finally, thank you to all the people who contributed to my math journey:\
 (list will be complete after I graduate from high school)\